energietransitie/twomes-backoffice-api/README.md

 If you need the ability to create user accounts for testing purposes, first follow the procedure to create an admin account as described under [Deploying to a local test server](#deploying-to a-local-test-server) and test it locally via http://localhost:8000/docs.
 Then commit and push changes in the main branch to origin and ask the admin for the `api.tst.energietransitiewindesheim.nl` server (currently [@henriterhofte](https://github.com/henriterhofte)) to activate your newly created admin account.
 He will then recreate the container for `api.tst.energietransitiewindesheim.nl` while using the 'Pull latest image' option, which activates the new account.

 ### Deploying new properties to `api.tst.energietransitiewindesheim.nl`
-If you need a new property at `api.tst.energietransitiewindesheim.nl`, first update it in `src/data/sensors.csv` and test it locally as described under [Deploying to a local test server](#deploying-to a-local-test-server) and test it locally via http://localhost:8000/docs.
-Then commit and push changes in the main branch to origin and ask the admin for the `api.tst.energietransitiewindesheim.nl` server (currently [@henriterhofte](https://github.com/henriterhofte)) to activate your newly created admin account.
+If you need a new property at `api.tst.energietransitiewindesheim.nl`, first update it in `src/data/sensors.csv` and test it locally as described under [Deploying on your local machine](#deploying-on-yourlocal-machine) and test it locally via http://localhost:8000/docs.
+Then commit and push changes in the main branch to origin and ask the admin for the `api.tst.energietransitiewindesheim.nl` server (currently [@henriterhofte](https://github.com/henriterhofte)) to activate the new definitions of devices and properties in sensors.csv.
 He will then load the data from [/src/data/loader.py](../blob/main/src/data/loader.py) using:
 ```shell
 python -c "from data.loader import csv_create_update; csv_create_update()"
 ```